Fherlaban/nuxt-blog/README.md

 # nuxt-blog

-> My practice with Nuxt
+> My Nuxt.js practice with a blog

 ## Build Setup